 Sometimes a toothfish is just a toothfish.
 And sometimes it’s a sea bass.
 Not really.
 It’s just a toothfish.
 A study released in February by conservation group Oceana found that, among other shocking revelations, 59 percent of America’s “tuna” isn’t.
 You’ve likely seen some of the reaction in the media.

-YOU’D THINK THAT PLACING a “Napa Valley only” limit on a restaurant wine list would constitute an unwelcome constraint in the eyes of sommeliers, but Kelli White and Scott Brenner of Press in St. Helena, Calif., have accepted the challenge with enthusiasm.
+You'd think placing a “Napa Valley only” limit on a restaurant wine list would constitute an unwelcome constraint in the eyes of sommeliers, but Kelli White and Scott Brenner of Press in St. Helena, Calif., have accepted the challenge with enthusiasm.
 After moving to Napa from New York in 2010 to launch Press’ wine program, the two have assembled the largest collection of Napa bottles in wine country, with vintages going back to the 1940s.

 About